jhouston532/itc210a-tutorial-blog/README.md

 </form>
 ```

 This will create a text box where users can enter the text that they want to add to the list, and a button that will allow them to delete the contents of the list.
 Neither of these will do anything at the moment.
-We will need to add functionality with JavaScript, which we will start on  next.
+We will make them work with JavaScript, which we will start on next.

 ## JavaScript
 To start on the Javascript, create a file called “script.js” in the same folder as the HTML file.
 This is the file where we will be doing the bulk of our work.

 ### "Item" class
 The first thing we want to do is create a class object called “Item”.
+Classes let you create a custom variable type that has specific properties.

-Make sure you note the capital I. In this class, we want to have a constructor and a function to turn the text into valid HTML.
+Make sure you note the capital I. In this class, we want to have a constructor (a function that puts the item together) and a function to turn the text into valid HTML.

 ```
 class Item {